 - All seats, restrooms, box office and concessions on the main Orchestra Level are accessible entirely without any stairs.

 - Wheelchair, Transfer Seats and their Companion Seats are clearly indicated during the sales process.
 These seats are reserved only for those needing those seats’ accessibility features until 30-minutes prior to show time or when all other seats are sold out.
+There are no seats, only spaces, in marked wheelchair locations.
 Guests purchasing those seats who do not need the accessibility features do so in violation of the theater’s policy and the law.
-Purchases found to be suspect will be cancelled without refund.
+Purchases found to be suspect will be canceled without refund.

 - Trained service animals are welcomed on leash or harness at any aisle seat.
 Please let staff know upon arrival with your service animal.

 - Because some shows use the aisle for actor or dancer entrances and to allow guests and staff safe egress, the aisles must be kept clear at all times and your service animal next to your seat.